Psychologists and Therapists in Glenbrook, NSW

 Glenbrook, NSW 2773

-Hi, my name is Trisha Harris, I am a mum of 4, including 3 who are neurodivergent.
-I work with individuals, couples and teens, including NDIS.
+Hi, I’m Trisha, mum of 4, including kiddies who have ADHD, ASD, ODD.
+So, I absolutely understand this world and work with many clients on the spectrum or who have kids with special needs.
+I work with individuals, couples and teens, including NDIS participants.
 I understand the need for support, to be heard, to have undivided attention that is just for YOU.
 I can help you handle the 'right now' with a safe space for you to plan for your future and reach your goals.
 Supporting you, every step of the way.

-Hi, my name is Trisha Harris, I am a mum of 4, including 3 who are neurodivergent.
-I work with individuals, couples and teens, including NDIS.
+Hi, I’m Trisha, mum of 4, including kiddies who have ADHD, ASD, ODD.
+So, I absolutely understand this world and work with many clients on the spectrum or who have kids with special needs.
+I work with individuals, couples and teens, including NDIS participants.
 I understand the need for support, to be heard, to have undivided attention that is just for YOU.
 I can help you handle the 'right now' with a safe space for you to plan for your future and reach your goals.
 Supporting you, every step of the way.

 (02) 4703 5077 View (02) 4703 5077

-Photo of Emerson Osterberg - HMHK Psychology, MPsych, PsyBA - Clin.
-Psych, Psychologist
+Photo of Emerson Osterberg - HMHK Psychology, Psychologist, MPsych, PsyBA - Clin.
+Psych

 HMHK Psychology